book cover

 Four white fluffy marshmallows with sprinkles stacked on top of each other.

 Homemade marshmallows are so much better than store-bought.
-There is no comparison to the difference in texture, shape and flavor!
-When you make them homemade you’re able to make different sizes, flavors and shapes.
+There is no comparison to the difference in texture, shape, and flavor!
+When you make them homemade, you’re able to create different sizes, flavors, and shapes.

-Another bonus is when marshmallows are stored properly in an air-tight container they last a long time!
+Another bonus is when marshmallows are stored properly in an airtight container, they last a long time!
 They’re also great for making s’mores and melt nicely.
-We like to cut them the size of a graham cracker for the perfect s’more.
-There is also something fun about making your own marshmallows.
-You’ll want to eat them all up!
+I like to cut them the size of a graham cracker for the perfect s’more.

 Marshmallow recipe with sprinkles on a marble table.